 What are progressive web apps (PWAs)?

-Progressive Web Apps (PWAs) are web applications that use modern web technologies to provide users with a native app-like experience, including offline functionality, push notifications, and access to device hardware, without the need to download and install a native app from an app store.
+Progressive Web Apps (PWAs) are web apps that use modern web technologies to provide users with a native app-like experience, including offline functionality, push notifications, and access to device hardware, without the need to download and install a native app from an app store.

 PWAs are designed to provide a seamless experience across all devices and platforms, regardless of the operating system or screen size.
 They use responsive design principles to adapt to different screen sizes and input types, and they can be accessed through any modern web browser.